 Gender inequality and punitive drug policies, meanwhile, have created intersecting injustices for women who use drugs (WUD).
-WUD face high imprisonment rates, stigma, discrimination, sexual and gender-based violence (SGBV) and inadequate access to clinical and social services.
+WUD face high imprisonment rates, stigma, discrimination, sexual and genderbased violence (SGBV) and inadequate access to clinical and social services.
 The numbers of WUD are substantial, making inaction around gender-sensitive harm reduction provisions inexcusable.
-The prevalence of HIV among WUD is higher than among men who use drugs and WUD are greatl. disadvantaged and have limited access to HIV and sexual and reproductive health (SRH) services.
-Prisons, particularly women s prisons, lack harm reduction services.
-Meanwhile, service providers and governments remain largely" gender blind" to factors that increase health risks for WUD and service adjustments that would address those risks (WHRIN, 2022).
+The prevalence of HIV among WUD is higher than among men who use drugs and WUD are greatly disadvantaged and have limited access to HIV and sexual and reproductive health (SRH) services.
+Prisons, particularly women's prisons, lack harm reduction services.
+Meanwhile, service providers and governments remain largely "gender blind" to factors that increase health risks for WUD and service adjustments that would address those risks (WHRIN, 2022).

-4.5.3 LGBTIQ+ and Gender Diverse communities
+4.5.3 Sexual and gender diverse groups

-There has been a recent alarming rise in homophobia in Indonesia and the government has adopted a number of laws that directly affect LGBTIQ+ and Gender Diverse communities (Polymenopoulou, 2018).
-Polymenopoulou also notes a number of reasons for rising discrimination against LGBTIQ+ and Gender Diverse communities: (a) an increasing number of anti-prostitution laws and perdas (local laws); (b) the revival of anti-gay fatwas and religious laws.
+There has been a recent alarming rise in homophobia in Indonesia and the government has adopted a number of laws that directly affect sexual and gender diverse groups (Polymenopoulou, 2018).
+Polymenopoulou also notes a number of reasons for rising discrimination: (a) an increasing number of anti-prostitution laws and perdas (local laws); (b) the revival of anti-gay fatwas and religious laws.

-One survey found that among Indonesians who knew what LGBT meant, almost 80% would object to having an LGBT person as a neighbor.
-Stigma regarding LGBTIQ+ and Gender Diverse People in Indonesia means that they have had to access health assistance, advisory services, condom distribution and HIV testing through non-governmental outreach efforts.
+One survey found that among Indonesians who knew what sexual and gender diverse meant, almost 80% would object to having a sexual and gender diverse person as a neighbor.
+Stigma regarding sexual and gender diverse people in Indonesia means that they have had to access health assistance, advisory services, condom distribution and HIV testing through non-governmental outreach efforts.
 However, coverage of these efforts remains uneven (The Lancet, editorial, 2018).

-Balgos et al (2012) documented the situation for transgender women in Indonesia - known locally as warias - during and after the 2010 Mt Merapi eruptions.
-The study found transgender women faced political neglect and social discrimination in times of disaster and were particularly impacted by a lack of institutional recognition as a distinct social group with specific needs.
+Balgos et al (2012) documented the situation for transgender women in Indonesia - known locally as waria- during and after the 2010 Mt Merapi eruptions.
+The study found sexual and gender diverse groups faced political neglect and social discrimination in times of disaster and were particularly impacted by a lack of institutional recognition as a distinct social group with specific needs.

-Ridwan and Wu (2018) followed an increase of violence by Islamist conservative groups against LGBTIQ+ and Gender Diverse individuals and communities.
-Meanwhile, Thajib (2021) documented the ongoing spike in sentiment opposed to LGBTIQ+ and Gender Diverse People in Indonesia since 2016.
-Social media and other forms of technology can be used to foster and amplify homophobic rhetoric and have enabled citizens to persecute and shame LGBTIQ+ and Gender Diverse People directly, as well as demand that the state enact punitive and discriminatory laws (Wijaya, 2022).
+Ridwan and Wu (2018) followed an increase of violence by Islamist conservative groups against sexual and gender diverse individuals and communities.
+Meanwhile, Thajib (2021) documented the ongoing spike in sentiment opposed to sexual and gender diverse groups in Indonesia since 2016.
+Social media and other forms of technology can be used to foster and amplify homophobic rhetoric and have enabled citizens to persecute and shame sexual and gender diverse groups directly, as well as demand that the state enact punitive and discriminatory laws (Wijaya, 2022).